-- escalation of fees during the agreement, such as a fixed annual increase or CPI increase, and method of calculation - considerations if the project is cancelled or materially delayed - considerations if the project scope materially changes, particularly if the changes result in negative impacts for the landowner - variations to fees in the event of changes to turbine layout, turbine specifications, turbine capacity and number of turbines or solar arrays to be hosted - agreed internal road and other infrastructure locations (cabling, construction offices, substations, transmission lines etc.) - process for making changes to location and routing of project infrastructure to the landowner's property (e.g. access roads, cabling) and responsibilities for maintenance of such infrastructure - responsibility for costs and payment of additional council rates levied on the landowner as a result of the project - responsibility for costs and payment of additional land taxes levied on the landowner as a result of the project - responsibility for costs and payment of additional emergency services or other levies as a result of the project - required insurances to be taken out by the project operator in respect of the landowner - required insurances to be taken out by the landowner in respect of the project - additional insurances that may be required to be taken out by neighbours to the project (such as liability insurance) - responsibility for the costs and payment of the various insurances - landowner's responsibilities in regard to renting out the property and/or residence(s) to a third-party tenant - sale or transfer of the land by the landowner - any restrictions on further development on the property - provisions in the event of subdivision of the property - term of the agreement, options for renewal of the agreements and termination provisions - assurance provisions to protect the landowner in the event the project defaults (such as a deposit or bank guarantee) - decommissioning provisions, responsibilities of the parties and arrangements to ensure funding is assured and protected - remedies available to the landowner in the event of default by the developer, and key contacts at the developer for the raising and escalation of issues and potential breaches of agreement.
+- escalation of fees during the agreement, such as a fixed annual increase or CPI increase, and method of calculation - considerations if the project is cancelled or materially delayed - considerations if the project scope materially changes, particularly if the changes result in negative impacts for the landowner - variations to fees in the event of changes to turbine layout, turbine specifications, turbine capacity and number of turbines or solar arrays to be hosted - agreed internal road and other infrastructure locations (cabling, construction offices, substations, transmission lines etc.) - arrangements for use of additional land during construction and major maintenance activities - process for making changes to location and routing of project infrastructure to the landowner's property (e.g. access roads, cabling) and responsibilities for maintenance of such infrastructure - any creation of easements that may be required - access agreements required for accessing easements via a landowner's property - arrangements in relation to removal of ancillary infrastructure and the rehabilitation of disturbed land after the completion of construction works, such as replacement of soils over underground cabling or trenches - responsibility for costs and payment of additional council rates levied on the landowner as a result of the project - responsibility for costs and payment of additional land taxes levied on the landowner as a result of the project - responsibility for costs and payment of additional emergency services or other levies as a result of the project - required insurances to be taken out by the project operator in respect of the landowner - required insurances to be taken out by the landowner in respect of the project - additional insurances that may be required to be taken out by neighbours to the project (such as increased liability insurance) - responsibility for the costs and payment of the various insurances - landowner's responsibilities in regard to renting out the property and/or residence(s) to a third-party tenant - sale or transfer of the land by the landowner - any restrictions on further development on the property - provisions in the event of subdivision of the property

+- term of the agreement, options for renewal of the agreements and termination provisions by the parties - assurance provisions to protect the landowner in the event the project defaults (such as a deposit or bank guarantee) - decommissioning provisions, responsibilities of the parties and arrangements to ensure funding is assured and protected - remedies available to the landowner in the event of default by the developer, and - key contacts at the developer for the raising and escalation of issues and process for handling potential breaches of agreement.